blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-test.md

 1. Console: In console mode, dotnet test simply executes fully whatever command gets passed to it and outputs the results.
 Anytime you invoke dotnet test without passing --port, it will run in console mode, which in turn will cause the runner to run in console mode.
-2. Design time: when used in the context of other tools, such as editors or Integrated Development Environmments (IDEs).
+2. Design time: when used in the context of other tools, such as editors or Integrated Development Environments (IDEs).
 You can find out more about this mode in the [dotnet-test protocol](dotnet-test-protocol.md) document.

 ## OPTIONS